 Denis J. McInerney

-Mr. McInerney is counsel in Davis Polk’s Litigation Department, its White Collar Criminal Defense and Investigations Group and the firm’s Global Enforcement and Investigations Group.
+Mr. McInerney is counsel in Davis Polk’s Litigation Department and its White Collar Defense & Investigations Group.
 His practice focuses on grand jury, regulatory, cross-border and internal investigations, as well as complex criminal and civil litigation.

 Mr. McInerney has conducted more than a dozen jury trials as a DOJ and Whitewater prosecutor, criminal defense attorney and civil plaintiff’s attorney.
 His trial experience at Davis Polk includes his representation of Arthur Andersen on obstruction of justice charges in the U.S. District Court for the Southern District of Texas, and his representation of the former chairman and CEO of an investment bank on insider trading charges in the U.S. District Court for the Southern District of New York.
 During his time at the firm, Mr. McInerney has represented a number of large financial, industrial, retail, gaming and other institutions, such as CVS Caremark Corporation, Siemens AG and the New York Racing Association, as well as the former chairman and CEO of Computer Associates and other individuals in connection with a wide variety of federal and state criminal, regulatory and civil matters.